thehockeygod/publicseo/README.md

 CRUX.py
   This file lets you quickly run google page speed insights for a list of URLs using the Google API.
 See instructions in the file.

+RUNLOCAL.py
+  I needed a way to locally run my google cloud run functions - but to treat them as if they were an API.
+I figured this might be useful for others.